Debbykalu/Modal-App/README.md

     Reactjs
     Material UI
-    CSS (all the colors are in WCAG standard, passed AA and AAA ) Jest testing
+    CSS (all the colors are in WCAG standard, passed AA and AAA tested on https://dequeuniversity.com/rules/axe/4.8/color-contrast?application=axeAPI)
+    Jest testing